Kodiologist/Oatmeal/README.rst

-Oatmeal lets you quickly see what's running on each of your workspaces (also known as "virtual desktops") and switch to the one you want.
+Oatmeal lets you quickly see what's running on each of your workspaces (also known as "virtual desktops") and switch to the workspace you want.
 For example, upon invoking Oatmeal, you might see this:

 .. image:: http://img36.imageshack.us/img36/3502/oatmealexample.png
   :target: http://img36.imageshack.us/img36/3502/oatmealexample.png